Eschatologue/CM_wiki/docs/character-creation/feat/feat-starting.md

 - **Rougish Initiate**

     Choose one of the following actions: Dash, Disengage, Hide or Use an Object.
-You can use the chosen action as a bonus action on each of your turns.
+You can use the chosen action as a :rsc-bonus-action:**Bonus Action** on each of your turns.

----

-#### Carpenter
+### Carpenter

 *1st-level Feat*